Pope Boniface VIII Proclaims a Jubilee Year, fresco by Giotto, St John Lateran

 In the Roman Catholic Church, a Jubilee Year, also known as a Holy Year, is held once every twenty-five years.
 It is a year when the Pope grants a special indulgence to members of the faith who visit various holy sites in Rome.

 The first Jubilee was proclaimed in 1300 by Pope Boniface VIII (r.
-1294-1303) with the Bull: Antiquorum Habet Fida Relatio.
-Pope Boniface VIII granted plenary indulgences for pilgrims who visited the tombs of St Peter and St Paul in a state of penitence.
+1294-1303) with the Bull Antiquorum Habet Fida Relatio.
+Pope Boniface VIII granted plenary indulgences for pilgrims who visited the tombs of St Peter and St Paul.